feos-org/feos/README.md

 maturin develop --release --cargo-extra-args="--features python --features pcsaft --features dft"
 ```

 for the PC-SAFT equation of state and Helmholtz energy functional.
-If you want to include all available models, us
+If you want to include all available models, use

 ```
 maturin develop --release --cargo-extra-args="--features python --features all_models"